 We have deepened our commitment to the region in order to help more people live longer, healthier lives with the development and growth of Americares India.

 In addition to supporting medical teams that provide emergency health care during a disaster, Americares India has created an innovative mobile medical unit program operating in the slums of Mumbai where people who live in crushing poverty face overcrowding, inadequate housing, poor hygiene, and lack of safe drinking water and sanitation.
-The mobile clinic program utilizes especially equipped vans to bring both doctors and free medical services on a regular basis (6 days a week) to hundreds of people in 24 neighborhoods.
+The mobile health center program utilizes especially equipped vans to bring both doctors and free medical services on a regular basis (6 days a week) to hundreds of people in 24 neighborhoods.
 The mobile teams visit the same neighborhoods every two weeks, treating hundreds of people and creating the opportunity for continuity of care.
 This sustainable care builds trust and strong working relationships local stakeholders, community leaders and area healthcare providers dedicated to building community health.

 Americares comprehensive school health program serves 22,000 children (ages 5-14) across 79 municipal schools in Mumbai.
 A 14-member team brings positive change through health education, health interventions and WASH initiatives.
 Health education sessions address relevant health topics such as proper handwashing.
 Through health intervention, children identified by the school for eye care, hearing disability, anemia, and deworming receive appropriate care.
 WASH initiatives focus on providing access to safe drinking water, clean toilets and sanitation.
 And when children share their new health knowledge with friends and family, they become change agents for their communities.